NBA Sunday on Sky Sports: Bucks @ Hornets followed by 76ers @ Clippers

 The two teams met in January at the AccorsHotel Arena in Paris, with the Bucks using a late third-quarter surge to pull away for a 116-103 win.

-The Hornets (19-38) sit 11th in the Eastern Conference among a group of teams still harbouring hopes of sneaking into the playoffs.
+The Hornets (21-38) sit 10th in the Eastern Conference among a group of teams still harbouring hopes of sneaking into the playoffs.
 If they are to do so, they will need to improve their current form.
-The Hornets have won just three of their last 10 games.
+The Hornets have won five of their last 10 games.

 Philadelphia 76ers @ LA Clippers, Sunday 8:30pm, Sky Sports Arena